zotero/zoterobib/src/html/faq.md

 ## General

-### What is ZBib?
+### What is ZoteroBib?

-ZBib is a free service that helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
+ZoteroBib is a free service that helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
 It's brought to you by the team behind [Zotero], the powerful open-source research tool recommended by thousands of universities worldwide, so you can trust it to help you seamlessly add sources and produce perfect bibliographies.

 ### How much does it cost?

 Nothing!
-ZBib is completely free and ad-free.
+ZoteroBib is completely free and ad-free.

 ### I already use another site to generate bibliographies.
-Why should I use ZBib?
+Why should I use ZoteroBib?

-We created ZBib because we thought there should be a bibliography tool that was free, easier and more pleasant to use, and much more accurate.
+We created ZoteroBib because we thought there should be a bibliography tool that was free, easier and more pleasant to use, and much more accurate.

-Unlike other tools, ZBib doesn't bombard you with ads or try to charge you (or your school) money for full functionality or additional citation styles.
+Unlike other tools, ZoteroBib doesn't bombard you with ads or try to charge you (or your school) money for full functionality or additional citation styles.
 And since it's built by the team behind Zotero and based on the same open-source technology, you can count on the same expertise and attention to detail that people rely on when they write dissertations and scholarly papers in Zotero.

-### Should I use ZBib or Zotero?
+### Should I use ZoteroBib or Zotero?

-ZBib and Zotero are both free, [open-source](https://github.com/zotero) tools created with the goal of helping people manage their research.
+ZoteroBib and Zotero are both free, [open-source](https://github.com/zotero) tools created with the goal of helping people manage their research.
 Use whichever one is right for you!

-If you just need to create a one-off bibliography for a paper, ZBib is the quickest and easiest way to do it.
+If you just need to create a one-off bibliography for a paper, ZoteroBib is the quickest and easiest way to do it.

 If you're working on a longer-term project, want to build up a research library to use across multiple projects, or need to collaborate with others, [Zotero] offers many more features: